-Tracks are 3.5-year programs outside of the core curriculum offered through the Department of Tracks and Special Programs.
+Tracks are competitive, optional, curricular programs, outside of the core curriculum, offered through the Department of Tracks and Special Programs.
+Tracks will appear on the student's transcripts as a Concentration.
 There is an application process for all Tracks.
-The educational objectives and contents of each Track are in addition to the required core curricula and are outlined in the Tracks syllabi.
+The educational objectives and contents of each Track are in addition to the required core curricula and are outlines in the Track syllabi.
 Students may apply to one or more of the tracks towards the end of their first semester.
 However, they can only participate in one track.
 If accepted into a track, students are expected to attend all track classes and related labs in addition to the core curriculum of RVUCOM.

 Applications for all tracks open in the fall and close towards the end of the semester.
 The tracks start in January of the OMS I year and follow the course of the student’s education.

-Tracks are graded on a Pass/Fail/Honors basis.
-Each track will have its own requirements for acceptance and what constitutes a Pass or Honors grade.
-Please refer to the track syllabus for the grading requirements.
+Tracks are graded on a Honor/Pass/Fail basis.
+Each track will have its own requirements for acceptance and what constitutes a Pass or Honor grade.
+Please refer to each specific track's syllabus for the grading requirements.

 Track options may vary at each location.

 A selection of short electives may be offered at each site to interested RVU students.
 These electives may cover topics just touched upon in the normal curriculum and/or may involve current hot topics in medical training.
-Some examples include Medical Spanish, History and Medicine, and Literature and Medicine.
-All students in good academic standing are eligible to sign up for offered electives.
-Course titles, descriptions, and registration information will be announced prior to the start of each semester.
-Classes will be approximately 8-16 hours in length, may occur at any time outside of the normal curriculum (i.e. evenings and weekends), and will be graded pass/fail.
-These electives are offered through the departments of Tracks and Special Programs.
+Current examples are Fundamental of East Asian Medicine, Graphic Novels and Medicine; History of Medicine; Medical Spanish; Medicine in Film; Religion, Health & Healthcare; Vaccines.
+Other topics are in development and may be offered as well.
+All students in "Good Academic Standing" (as defined in the "Academic Policies" section of the RVU Student Handbook and Catalog) are eligible to sign up for offered electives.
+Course titles, descriptions, and registration information will be announcement after the start of each semester.
+Class will be approximately 8-16 hours in length, may occur at anytime outside of the of normal curriculum (i.e. evenings and weekends), and will be graded pass/fail.
+These electives are offered through the Tracks and Special Programs Department.

-To note: Elective options may vary by campus location.
+Elective options may vary by campus location and mode of delivery.